bitrise-io/devcenter/_articles/en/faq/why-my-build-takes-longer-on-bitrise-than-on-my-mac.md

 - cache
 - faq
 - troubleshooting
-summary: If your build takes a lot of time on Bitrise, time for investigating!
+description: If your build takes a lot of time on Bitrise, time for investigating!
 First, find out which Step(s) take a significant time in your build.
 redirect_from: []
 menu: